RunMat

 What is the best free alternative to MATLAB?

 2. GNU Octave.
-Free and mature, with MATLAB-compatible syntax.
-Interpreter-only (no JIT or GPU), but stable and widely used in academia.
+Fit: a mature MATLAB-compatible interpreter.
+It is free, stable, and widely used in academia, with broad source compatibility but no JIT or GPU support.
 For a deeper look at what Octave got right and where it differs from modern runtimes, see MATLAB vs Octave: 30 years of compatibility.

 Quick decision guide: which MATLAB alternative is right for you?

-Reuse MATLAB code directlyRunMat / OctaveFamiliar syntax; RunMat is faster/newer, Octave is mature
+Reuse MATLAB code directlyRunMat / OctaveFamiliar syntax; RunMat emphasizes speed, Octave emphasizes maturity

-Maximum performance / HPCJulia / RunMatJIT-compiled, multi-threaded, GPU-friendly
+Maximum performance / HPCJulia / RunMatJIT-compiled, GPU-friendly, and benchmark-dependent

 Automatic GPU accelerationRunMatCross-vendor GPU support without code changes